-Telephone and Internet A satellite telephone system is available for priority circumstances.
+Telephone and Internet

+A satellite telephone system is available for priority circumstances.
 Please ask one of our staff if you need to make a call.
 Knight Inlet Lodge is a 'Digital Detox' zone and internet is not currently available at our remote lodge.

+Smoking + Scents

-Smoking Smoking is only permitted in designated locations.
+Smoking is permitted in designated areas

-Scents A Grizzly Bears sense of smell is 2100 times more sensitive than ours.
+A Grizzly Bears sense of smell is 2600 times more sensitive than ours.
 Please refrain from perfumes and fragrances

+Already Booked a Visit?